Chart Color Schemes

 Portland is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Portland, according to the latest Census data, 98.0% of dwellings were houses with the remaining 2.0% being other types such as semi-detached homes, apartments, and 'other' dwellings.
-This compares to Non-Metro NSW where 91.0% of dwellings were houses and 9.0% were other types.
-Home ownership in Portland stood at 49.6%, with mortgaged properties making up 35.1% and rented dwellings accounting for 15.3%.
-The median monthly mortgage repayment was $1,272, significantly lower than the Non-Metro NSW average of $1,600.
-The median weekly rent in Portland was recorded at $250, compared to $300 in Non-Metro NSW.
-Nationally, Portland's mortgage repayments were notably lower than the Australian average of $1,863, with rents substantially below the national figure of $375.
+Portland's dwelling structures, as per the latest Census, consisted of 98.0% houses and 2.0% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 91.0% houses and 9.0% other dwellings.
+Home ownership in Portland stood at 49.6%, with mortgaged dwellings at 35.1% and rented ones at 15.3%.
+The median monthly mortgage repayment was $1,272, lower than Non-Metro NSW's average of $1,600.
+The median weekly rent in Portland was $250, compared to Non-Metro NSW's $300.
+Nationally, Portland's mortgage repayments were significantly lower at $1,272 versus the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing